Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-08-07-pfd-working-with-the-command-line.md.md

 So far, my journey around learning Python is on a nice track.
 And I'm trying my best to keep it up & going!

-So, moving forward in the book, *"Python for DevOps"*, yesterdy I finished the third chapter, *Working with the command line*!
+So, moving forward in the book, *"Python for DevOps"*, yesterday I finished the third chapter, *Working with the command line*!
 And I must say, now it's no longer me learning python once again (that was till some parts of the first chapter).
 Now, it's simply, *me learning python!* (all from kind of scratch & for the first time!)

 So, from the third chapter, I covered the following topics: